Nattverket/track-manager/README.md

 **Solution:**

-1. Check `tracks-metadata-review.csv` in your output directory
+1. Check `tracks-metadata-review.csv` in the track-manager repo root
 2. Fill in correct artist and title for flagged tracks
 3. Run: `track-manager apply-metadata`